ibm-cloud-docs/solution-tutorials/computer-vision-powerai-inprogress.md

 # Computer vision with PowerAI and Schematics
 {: #computer-vision-powerai-schematics}

-This tutorial walks you through how to instantiate a dedicated backend instance(VSI) of PowerAI Vision in {{site.data.keyword.vpc_full}}, deploy the front-end application to a VSI, upload an image dataset, train and deploy an optimized deep learning model using a GPU provisioned on the VSI and classify an image.
+This tutorial walks you through how to provision a dedicated backend instance(VSI) of PowerAI Vision in {{site.data.keyword.vpc_full}}, upload an image dataset, train, deploy an optimized deep learning model as an API using a GPU provisioned on the VSI and deploy a front-end application to a VSI to interact with the backend API to classify an image.
 Once the VM is created on {{site.data.keyword.vpc_short}} using {{site.data.keyword.bplong_notm}}, its public IP address along with the username and password to log into the application will be displayed for easy access.
 {:shortdesc}

 Cameras are everywhere.
 Videos and images have become one of the most interesting data sets for artificial intelligence.
 In particular, deep learning is being used to create models for computer vision, and you can train these models to let your applications recognize what an image (or video) represents.